Appetizers & Snacks/ fish and seafood/ Pancakes and Crepes/ Savory Breakfast Ideas

 4. Lettuce leaves – use your favorite lettuce leaves.
 Instead of lettuce, spinach would be great.

 5. Honey mustard sauce – it has just 3 ingredients, but it’s packed with flavor!
+You will need Dijon mustard (or honey mustard), lemon juice, and honey – that’s it!

-How to make savory crepes step by step:
+How to make smoked salmon crepes step-by-step

 A collage of 3 photos showing how to cook savory crepes.